martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 Even when a server is tolerant of small clock errors, a valid request from a client can be rejected if the client clock is outside of the range of times that a server will accept.
-A server might also reject a request when the client makes a request without a `Date` field.
+A server might also reject a request when the client makes a request without a `Date` header field.

 A client can recover from a failure that caused by a bad clock by adjusting the time and re-attempting the request.